WHAT WE DO

 Relational Space produces immersive exhibitions where art and science come together.
 Collaboration between science, policy, community and the arts present crosscutting opportunities for new artistic expression, critical thinking and innovation.
 We provide a space for creative expression and knowledge exchange where art is presented in relation to empirically supported ideas to promote transformational social change.

 Relational Space provides integrated and immersive experiences featuring both contemporary art and scholarly forums connecting diverse media, disciplines, cultures and contexts.
-New events are under development.

 Relational Space strives to be a community leader of contemporary art, immersive installation and scientific knowledge, by producing crosscutting exhibitions and forums that explore emergent political, scientific and social themes.
 Open calls are announced here for submission of works by artists and scientists for collaboration with, creation of and participation in Relational Space installations.